optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.md

 - estimagic turns an unconstrained optimizer into constrained ones.
 - You can use logging.
-- You get a real time dashboard to monitor your optimization.
 - You get great error handling for exceptions in the criterion function or gradient.
 - You get a parallelized and customizable numerical gradient if the user did not provide a closed form gradient.